Key Takeaways:

 The Role of Social Engineering Attacks

 Social engineering plays a substantial role in physical penetration testing.
 This is all about creating a credible pretext or situation to gain access.
 One common pretext is impersonating IT support and requesting user passwords.
-Another common one is posing as a trusted colleague needing access to secured areas.
+Another common one is posing as an employee who usually works in another area needing access to secured areas.
+A physically present attacker can steal or copy keys and badges, post misleading paper signs, or snap photos of sensitive information on whiteboards or sticky notes which are otherwise considered “safe” from digital attack.

 Social engineering leverages human psychology, often eliciting emotional responses and encouraging individuals to overlook red flags.
 A helpful tool for attackers who go to places, as people trust and obey social engineers’ requests.
 A penetration tester will often use social engineering when conducting a vulnerability assessment or physical pen test.